cycfi/q/README.md

 ![Architecture](docs/architecture.png)

-By design, communication to and from the application, including but not limited to, parameter control, is done solely via MIDI.
+By design, communication to and from the application, including but not limited to parameter control, is done solely via MIDI.
 We will track the development of the forthcoming (as of January 2019) MIDI 2.0, especially extended 16-bit and 32-bit resolution and MIDI Capability Inquiry (MIDI-CI) "Universal System Exclusive" messages.

-The architecture intuitively resembles real-world (hardware) effect processors (and synthesizers) with zero or more input channels, one or more output channels, and a means for control via MIDI.
+The architecture intuitively models real-world (hardware) effect processors (and synthesizers) with *a)* zero or more input channels and one or more output channels, and *b)* a means for communication and control via MIDI.
 Such design simplicity is fundamental.
+There is very clear separation of concerns.
 There are no graphical user interfaces.
 There are no direct hardware or software controls.
-These are all outside the scope of the library.
-Such design simplicity allows software to be easily incorporated in any hardware or software applications, as well as being easily testable in isolation.
+User interface is outside the scope of the library.
+You deal with that elsewhere, or perhaps not at all.

+Such design simplicity makes it easy for applications to be incorporated in any hardware or software host.
+MIDI is a very simple protocol with a well defined and evolving standard.
+The ability to use any MIDI controller (again both hardware or software) to control an application is a very powerful and intuitive concept.
+It is the very concept that gave MIDI widespread appeal and ubiquity to begin with.

+This simplified control scheme using MIDI also allows applications to be easily testable in isolation —a very desirable capability not typically found in more complex and monolithic systems.

 ## Setup and Installation